6 July 2020

 REGULAR EVENTS.
 The events listed here tend to be those organised by VCCQ members or to which we have been invited.
-For security/privacy reasons we do not publish phone numbers or email addresses.
+For security/privacy reasons we generally do not publish phone numbers or email addresses.

 IMPROMPTU EVENTS.
 The Department of Transport and Main Roads (TMR) has advised that our members can use SIVS-registered cars in events organised at very short notice, provided that the event is posted in advance in our newsletter, web site or on social media.
 VCCQ now has a Private Members Facebook page on which financial members can post their own impromptu events.
 Ask the Secretary about using this private page - CLUB MEMBERS ONLY!

 Already part of it?
 Go to the Private Page.